sfc-gh-damurphy/HOL-Platform-Performance---Choosing-A-Cluster-Key/README.md

-# College of XX XXX HOL: Alternate Business Title
+# College of Platform - Performance HOL: Chooseing a Cluster Key
-**Brief tagline emphasizing outcome or theme.**
+**The art and science of choosing a cluster key with Snowflake**

 ![Lab Architecture](images/architecture_diagram.png)